thePeras/Bookshifter/README.md

 Our target audience includes individuals who value the tactile experience of exploring physical books, as well as bookstores and libraries seeking to enhance their customers' on-site experiences.

 Check our design on Figma [here](https://www.figma.com/file/vB4XwZ9UI6miahHxkWYCEH/Shift-Appens?type=design&node-id=61%3A3989&mode=design&t=UA3roWdBKbOvQAWy-1).

+# About the contest: Shift APPens

+# Team Members

+# Problem

+# Solution: BookShifter

+# Technologies

+# How to run the project

+# Designs -> Meter screenshots